-Never forget, it is only through you that the Randolph County Humane Society continues to save lives, one by one.
+And never forget, it’s only through you the Randolph County Humane Society continues to save lives, one by one.